 As we began to close the land, cell phone coverage resumed at 15 miles and mobile phones appeared as if from nowhere.
 I had a hard time finding a willing hand to help run the ship and could have fallen overboard and nobody would have noticed.
 It seemed like half of America was wondering where we were, but we were now heading home and families and friends needed reassurance that we were okay.

 Moorhead City waterfront.There was still one more trial in store as we approached the wide Beaufort inlet.
 On trying to wind the in-mast mainsail into its slot a loose halyard found its way into the fold and jammed the sail.
 I had to turn Britannia round into the heavy following swell while the crew unwound the sail and pulled the halyard out, then wound it back in.
-This was achieved with skill and careful precision and we motored slowly into a calm spot on the Moorhead City side of the inlet, and thankfully to everyone, dropped the hook at 1900 on 4th May 2022.
+This was achieved with skill and careful precision and we motored slowly into a calm spot on the Moorhead City side of the inlet, and dropped the hook at 1900 on 4th May 2022.

 Houses on Adam's creek.The sun was below the yard so it didn't take long for a few of the crew to consume half a bottle of Irish whiskey, (I won't say who, but one of their names begins with R), to celebrate our safe landfall.